-Raised in Beijing, Tianwa Yang began studying violin at the age of four.
-Demonstrating unquestionable ability, she won six competitions as a young child.
-At the age of ten she was accepted to study at the Central Conservatory of her home city as a student of Lin Yaoji.
-Within one year, Hong Kong media described the young artist as “a pride of China.”
-Tianwa Yang recorded the 24 Paganini Caprices at the age of thirteen, making her the youngest artist ever to release the works.
-In 2003, she was awarded a scholarship by the German Academic Exchange Service to study chamber music in Germany, marking the beginning of her European career.
+Raised in the Chinese capital city of Bejing, Ms. Yang began studying violin at the age of four.
+Demonstrating unquestionable ability, Ms. Yang won six competitions as a young child.
+At the age of ten she was accepted to study at the Central Conservatory of Music in Beijing as a student of Lin Yaoji.
+Within one year, Hong Kong media described the young artist as “A Pride of China.”
+Ms. Yang recorded the 24 Paganini Caprices at the age of thirteen, making her the youngest artist to release the works.
+In 2003 Ms. Yang was awarded a scholarship by the German Academic Exchange Service to study chamber music in Germany, marking the beginning of her European career.

 Ms. Yang has won several awards during her career including the Volkswagen Foundation prize “Star of Tomorrow” by Seiji Ozawa and the 2006 “Prix Montblanc.”
 She is the recipient of the much coveted ECHO Klassik Awards and she has received multiple accolades, awards, prizes and top album placings for her extensive discography.

 She is Professor of Violin at the University of the Arts, Bern, Switzerland and is grateful to Lin Yaoji, Jörg-Wolfgang Jahn and Anner Bylsma for the musical insight and support they have offered throughout her career.
 She performs on a Guarneri del Gesu ( 1730 ) on kind loan from the Rin Collection in Singapore.